racheldmarron/rdmdevportfolio/README.md

 # rdmdevportfolio
-Development Portfolio for Rachel Marron- Aspiring QA Engineer
+Development Portfolio for Rachel Marron- Product Manager & QA Engineer

 ## Link to deployed application
 <a href="https://racheldmarron.github.io/rdmdevportfolio/">https://racheldmarron.github.io/rdmdevportfolio/</a>

 ## Overview
+** This portfolio was last updated on 03/11/2022 to showcase new projects.
+The portfolio also features an updated resume and LinkedIn profile.

 I created an updated version of my Portfolio in order to showcase my projects, homework assignments, and other work.
 I added a "resume" to the nav which leads to an external link of my resume.
 I also added my github and linkedin profiles, as well as updated my education/experience section to feature more recent roles.

 I also updated my GitHub account to include pinned repositories of my best work.
 I updated my resume to include the languages and skills I am learning in this class and updated my linked in with links to my GitHub and portfolio.